 2. It's crucial to consider both the type of prompt (e,g., gestural, verbal, physical) and how much information it provides to the learner.

 3. Prompts can speed up the learning process with some help from an experienced clinician.
-As soon as we begin using them, we should plan to fade them, so the AAC learner becomes more independent.
+However, as soon as we begin using them, we should plan to fade them, so the AAC learner becomes more independent.

 4. Prompting hierarchy

-Using a prompting hierarchy is ideal when you have more than one person available.
-This allows one person to be a communication assistant and the other to be the communication partner.
+Using a prompting hierarchy is ideal when more than one person is available.
+This allows one person to be a communication assistant and the other to be a communication partner.